 - Technology

-Agreement structure and factoring contract
+Factoring Agreement structure and contract

 There are a few common fees and terms that you can expect to pay when partnering with a factoring company.
 Here are the main factors that influence your factoring rate: